 GRANTS MAKE AN IMPACT

-GCF invites organizations to apply for grants that will benefit the communities and residents of Knox and Warren Counties.
+Galesburg Community Foundation invites organizations to apply for grants that will benefit the communities and residents of Knox and Warren Counties.
 Our grants help local nonprofits provide quality programming that benefits the people who call our service area home.

 The following grant opportunities are available to nonprofits serving Knox & Warren Counties:

-Knoxville Community Fund Teacher Mini- Grants
+Knoxville Community Fund

-In an effort to enhance the classroom experience at Knoxville School District 202, the Knoxville Community Fund is offering an ongoing grant program for Knoxville teachers.
+To enhance the classroom experience at Knoxville School District 202, the Knoxville Community Fund is offering an ongoing grant program for Knoxville teachers.
 Through this grant, Knoxville teachers can apply for up to $500 per teacher, per year.
 Awarded funds may be accessed through the District office and must be spent by the close of the following school year.
 Click here to access the Knoxville Community Fund grant application.